Juwann Winfree: Denver Broncos

-Winfree was drafted by the Denver Broncos in the sixth round (187th overall) of the 2019 NFL Draft.
+Winfree was selected by the Denver Broncos in the sixth round (187th overall) of the 2019 NFL draft.
 He played in three games before being placed on injured reserve on December 14, 2019.

 On September 5, 2020, Winfree was waived by the Broncos.

 Green Bay Packers

-On October 1, 2020, Winfree was signed to the Green Bay Packers practice squad.
+On October 1, 2020, Winfree was signed to the practice squad of the Green Bay Packers.
 He was elevated to the active roster on November 14 and December 12 for the team's weeks 10 and 14 games against the Jacksonville Jaguars and Detroit Lions, and reverted to the practice squad after each game.
 On January 26, 2021, Winfree signed a reserves/futures contract with the Packers.

 On August 31, 2021, Packers released Winfree as part of their final roster cuts.
 He was signed to the practice squad the next day.
-He was elevated to the active roster on October 16, 2021, for the game against the Chicago Bears, in which he played 2 snaps, but finished a game without a target.
-He was reverted back to practice squad next day.
+He was elevated to the active roster on October 16, for the game against the Chicago Bears, in which he played 2 snaps, but finished a game without a target.
+He was reverted to practice squad next day.
 He was elevated to the active roster again on October 28 ahead of a Week 8 game against the Arizona Cardinals, during which he recorded his first NFL catch, a 12-yard pass from Aaron Rodgers.
 He finished the game with four catches for 30 yards.
 He was elevated to the active roster again on November 20 ahead of a Week 11 game against the Minnesota Vikings.
 On December 14, 2021, the Packers signed Winfree to their active roster.

-He was waived on August 30, 2022, and signed to the practice squad two days later.
-He was elevated from the practice squad to the active roster on September 10, 2022.
-He was elevated from the practice squad to the active roster on September 24, 2022.
-He was elevated from the practice squad to the active roster on October 15, 2022.
+On August 30, 2022, Winfree was waived and signed to the practice squad two days later.
+He was elevated from the practice squad to the active roster on September 10.
+Winfree was elevated from the practice squad to the active roster on September 24.
+He was elevated from the practice squad to the active roster on October 15.
 His practice squad contract with the team expired after the season on January 8, 2023.

+Indianapolis Colts

+On May 9, 2023, Winfree signed with the Indianapolis Colts.
+He was released on August 29, and re-signed to the practice squad.
+Winfree was promoted to the active roster on October 17, and was waived on December 9.
+He was signed back to the practice squad on December 19 and promoted to the active roster on January 2, 2024.
+He was placed on injured reserve on August 27.

+Houston Texans

+On August 19, 2025, Winfree signed with the Houston Texans.
+He was released on September 1.